missionpinball/mpf-docs/hardware/existing_machines.rst

-Controlling an existing maching with MPF
+Controlling an existing machine with MPF
 ========================================

 If you want to use the MPF to write software for a real pinball machine, you